A lover of animals, beautiful landscapes, travels, graphics, drawing, and of course, photography.

 nPhoto: You are very oriented towards photographing dogs.
 Are those the only kinds of models which you accept?
 Do you, for example, also accept sessions for cats?
 Or other pupils?

-Alicja Zmysłowska: Of course I have worked with other species before: cats, horses, even a Spanish mountain goat!
+Alicja Zmysłowska: Of course, I have worked with other species before cats, horses, and even a Spanish mountain goat!
 It was requested by a woman who adored them.

 Yet, amidst all of these unique photo sessions and for how interesting they were, it only gave me more reasons to believe that I liked photographing dogs the most.
 It's what moves my heart and ends up as my greatest source of inspiration.